Prometheus-X-association/contract-consent-agent/README.md

 - Facilitate automatic matching of individuals' consent profiles with the conditions of dataspace ecosystems.
 - Recommend the best services to individuals based on their needs and the permissibility of the data.
 - Streamline the process of handling consent requests and responses between individuals and consent managers.
-- Simplify the process of contract finalization with contract managers based on data provider contract preferences.
+- Simplify the process of contract finalization with contract managers based on data provider contract profiles.
 - Provide organizations with the capability to establish default rules and conditions for contractual agreements, ensuring compliance and consistency.

 ## Requirements